 Insider Tip: When you arrive, head towards the back of the park and work your way forward, this also helps with lower lines when you first arrive

-The kids then rode almost every ride in the park, and needed a little down time.
+The kids then rode almost every ride in the park and needed a little downtime.
 So we decided to watch our favorite afternoon dive show, at The Aqua Stadium for The Adventures of the Frog Prince.
-The kids were absolutely entranced the entire show; they sat and yelled out Oohs and Ahhhs fascinated by the divers.
+The kids were absolutely entranced during the entire show; they sat and yelled out Oohs and Ahhhs fascinated by the divers.
 If you don’t mind the kids getting wet, sit them in the first six rows for some antics during the show.
 This show has been around for years and always packs the stadium.
 Be sure not to miss it.

 Once we finished in the water area we boarded the last train of the day and bid farewell to Dutch Wonderland after a great day of fun just for the kids.

 Insider Tip: The Wonderland Special (train) has been there since the park originally opened in 1963.

 Dutch Wonderland Discounts Tickets:

 If you are ready for a day of fun with the kids get your tickets at DutchWonderland.com and enter code SUMMERBLOG18 in promo box to save on tickets!
 Daily admission is $44.99 (ages 3-59) and children under 2 are free.
 There is special pricing for grandparents $39.99 (age 60-69) and $31.99 (age 70 and over).
 Don’t miss out on great summer fun through Labor Day at a discount!